San Diego Services

 Provisional Director

-A provisional director in San Diego is designated by the court to resolve governance deadlocks in closely held corporations.
-FedReceiver brings impartial oversight to guide companies toward operational decisions and shareholder alignment.
+A provisional director in San Diego may be appointed by the court to resolve deadlocks in closely held corporations.
+FedReceiver brings impartial leadership to help businesses make critical decisions and realign shareholder interests.

 -